-The reason why the situation is so bad is that most of the servers are too far away from each other.
+The situation is so bad because most of the servers are too far away from each other.
 This slows down the speeds tremendously.
 Even more, they could get over-encumbered or crash at some point in time.
 Which, again, would point to a fuck-up.

-However, seeing how they’re at the beginning of their VPN career, the number of servers can’t be that large to begin with.
-Regardless of the reason, though, I’ll keep this as a minus in my book.
+However, seeing how they’re at the beginning of their VPN career, the number of servers can’t be that large, to begin with.
+Regardless of the reason, I’ll keep this as a minus in my book.

 Moreover, many users have complained that the servers aren’t even that secure in the first place.
 Which, when coming from a company born out of the need for cyber-security, does leave a sour taste in my mouth.

 Ever heard of Hotspot Shield?
-If you have, then you know it’s infamous for retaining and selling their users’ data to the highest bidder for a bit of profit.
-Well, Bitdefender is based on the same engine and it uses the same principles.
+If you have, then you know it’s infamous for retaining and selling its users’ data to the highest bidder for a bit of profit.
+Well, Bitdefender is based on the same engine, and it uses the same principles.

 While this isn’t to say that they’re doing the same thing, it’s food for thought.
-You can’t help but do the math, and the result isn’t what you quite expected, I bet.
+I bet you can’t help but do the math, and the result isn’t what you quite expected.

-The internet logs, those are essential, and it is precisely this aspect that they aren’t very clear about.
-We could, for the sake of simplicity, assume that they aren’t keeping logs, but then again, is it really worth it to risk?
+The internet logs are essential, and it is precisely this aspect that they aren’t very clear about.
+For simplicity’s sake, we could assume that they aren’t keeping logs, but then again, is it worth it to risk?